200 nm Magnetic Gold Nanoshells

 In-stock items typically ship from our warehouse within 5 business days.

-BioReady Magnetic Gold Nanoshells offer a carboxyl ligand (lipoic acid) that is covalently bound to the metal surface enabling subsequent covalent conjugation.
+BioReady Magnetic Gold Nanoshells utilize a carboxyl ligand (lipoic acid) that is covalently bound to the metal surface enabling subsequent covalent conjugation.
 Antibodies and other amine-containing biomolecules efficiently bind to carboxyl gold nanoshells using EDC-NHS chemistry to make highly stable conjugates.
 Review our conjugation protocol or contact our experts for support.

 Overview